SoftUni-Internal/interactive-content/EN/01-Exam/02-Heroes-of-Code-and-Logic-VII.md

 ### Comments

-`Heal` – SirMullich healed for 30 HP due to the HP max limit.
+"**Heal**" - SirMullich healed for 30 HP due to the HP max limit.

-`Recharge` – Adela recharged for 50 MP due to the MP max limit.
+"**Recharge**" - Adela recharged for 50 MP due to the MP max limit.

-`CastSpell` – Tyris does not have enough MP to cast the spell.
+"**CastSpell**" - Tyris does not have enough MP to cast the spell.

-`TakeDamage` – Tyris`s HP is reduced by 99, thus becoming -5, which means that he is dead.
+"**TakeDamage**" - Tyris's HP is reduced by 99, thus becoming -5, which means that he is dead.

-`TakeDamage` – Ivor`s HP is now -2, so he is dead too.
+"**TakeDamage**" - Ivor's HP is now -2, so he is dead too.

-After the `End` command we print the remaining living heroes, sorted by their HP in decending order.
+After the "**End**" command we print the remaining living heroes, sorted by their HP in decending order.

-## Examples
+## Example Two
 | **Input** | **Output** |
 | --- | --- |
 | 2 | Solmyr healed for 10 HP! |